 My book Believing in Magic: The Psychology of Superstition won the William James Book Award of the American Psychological Association and has been or will be translated into four languages.
 My book Going Broke: Why Americans Can’t Hold On To Their Money is an analysis of the current epidemic of personal debt and has been translated into Chinese.

-I hold a PhD in psychology and BA and MA degrees in English literature and am a Fellow of the Committee for Skeptical Inquiry.
-The majority of my teaching career was spent at Connecticut College in New London, CT, where I was the Joanne Toor ’50 Professor of Psychology.
-My academic interests are in decision making, behavioral economics, philosophy, behavior analysis, and belief in the paranormal.
+I hold a PhD in psychology and BA and MA degrees in English Literature and am a Fellow of the Committee for Skeptical Inquiry.
+The majority of my teaching career was spent at Connecticut College in New London, CT, where I was the Joanne Toor Cummings ’50 Professor of Psychology.
+My academic interests are in decision-making, behavioral economics, philosophy, behavior analysis, and belief in the paranormal.